School strikes of 1911: Strikes

 On 5 September 1911, students erupted in protest at Bigyn council school in Llanelli, Wales, after an assistant teacher unfairly struck a student.
 Around 32 students walked out of school that morning, marching down the streets of Llanelli and calling for students in other local schools to join them, culminating in a meeting at Park Street Chapel where they attempted to formulate a strategy on what to do next.
 The walkout, however, ended quickly, after headmaster Gwilym Harris, who had been at home on sick leave and who had previously been investigated by the Llanelli school board for excessive violence, appeared and threatened further punishments.

 The Llanelli school strike was initially dismissed by school officials and reporters as just students taking advantage of their headmaster's absence to cause trouble, or just children trying to imitate their parents - there had been a number of strikes across the UK in 1911, the beginning of a period known as the Great Labour Unrest, with a violent police crackdown in Llanelli resulting in several deaths in August.
 However, word of the strike soon spread to other schools across Wales and the UK.
 Within the next few days, students in other schools in other cities in Wales began striking against corporal punishment, including in Cardiff and Newport.
-In Swansea, students took the leather straps that had been used to hit them and used them instead to tied school gates shut.
+In Swansea, students took the leather straps that had been used to hit them and used them instead to tie school gates shut.

 As the strikes grew, the scope of the demands of the strikers also grew, depending on local circumstances - the length of school hours were often protested against, as a significant number of students had to work to help support their families and suffered from exhaustion as a result of trying to both work and attend all school lessons.
 Some schools also made cuts to student lunch break periods and to holidays.
 The school-leaving age and school fees also featured as a point of contention in some strikes, as well as heavy homework loads that students were often effectively unable to meet due to the poverty inflicted on their families leaving home conditions unsuitable for proper studying.